dmarc3/Assignment_02/debugging_notes.md

 # Debugging Notes: #
 Below are all bugs found and fixes incorporated for `menu.py`.
+Kathleen focused on 1-10 and the `user.py` portion of code.
+Marcus focused on 11-21 and the `user_status.py` portion of code.

 1. `load_users`:
 2. `load_status_updates`: